AyushPanday1/AyushPanday1/README.md

 ### About:

-- 🔭 I’m currently working as web-devloper.
+- 🔭 I’m currently working as Software Engineer.
 - 🌱 I’m currently learning Python and django.
 - 👯 I’m looking to collaborate on software companies.
 - 💬 Ask me about MERN, Backend, Full Stack and Projects.